 Please note that the one-off payment can only be paid into your account if your bank supports SEPA transfers.
 SEPA includes all EU Member States as well as Iceland, Liechtenstein, Norway, Switzerland, Monaco, San Marino, Andorra, the Vatican City State and the United Kingdom.
 If you do not have an account in the SEPA area, you can specify an account belonging to someone else.
 In this case, please make sure that this account has not previously been used to receive the one-off payment.

 You will then be asked to confirm your eligibility and other general declarations.
 Read the text of the declarations carefully.
 You can find further information about them in the FAQ.
-If you have any questions, you can contact the support team.
 Once you have completed all required fields and confirmed your eligibility and the declarations, click “Submit”.

 That’s it!
 Once the information you have entered has been validated, you will receive the message “Your application has been successfully submitted” on the application overview page.
 From the overview page, you can view your submitted application (read-only) if you click on the application number.